ehaugw/Outward-MartialArtist/README.md

 # Features

-"Martial Artist" implements a set of 8 clear and easy to understand passive skills that elevates Outward melee combat to a new level.
+"Martial Artist" implements a set of 4 clear and easy to understand passive skills that elevates Outward melee combat to a new level.
 [Bastard](https://outward.thunderstore.io/package/ehaugw/CustomMovesetPack/ "Bastard") and [Finesse](https://outward.thunderstore.io/package/ehaugw/CustomMovesetPack/ "Finesse") only works with weapons tagged with Bastard and Finesse respectingly.
 No such tags are added by this mod.
 To apply these tags to a hand picked selection of weapons, please check out [Custom Moveset Pack](https://outward.thunderstore.io/package/ehaugw/CustomMovesetPack/ "Custom Moveset Pack"), which can be installed without this mod to enable the features without requiring a learnt skills.

-**Throw Salt** (Cooldown: 15 seconds, Stamina cost: 7)

-* Required: Salt
-* Causes Rage and Confusion.

-**Precision Strike** (Passive)

-* Weapon attacks ignores half of the targets resistances when the target is prone or hit from behind.

-**Forager** (Passive)

-* Eating fresh fruits and berries restores some burnt stamina and health.

-**Careful Maintenance** (Passive)

-* Applies Honed Edge to sharp weapons when you repair them.

 **Bastard** (Passive)